linkarzu/linkarzu.github.io/_posts/neovim/2024-07-09-lazyvim-vs-kickstart.md

 ---
-title: >-
-  Lazyvim.org or kickstart.nvim in Neovim?
+title: Lazyvim or kickstart in Neovim?
 You should try both and I’ll show you how
 description: >-
-  I go over the pros and cons of installing either a neovim distribution or kickstart.nvim, and I'll show you how to set them up both.
+  I go over the pros and cons of installing either a neovim distribution or kickstart, and I'll show you how to set them up both.
 image:
   path: >-
     /daqwsgmx6/image/upload/q_75/v1717456413/youtube/neovim/lazyvim-vs-kickstart.avif